 The second form in the Wing Chun System is often referred to as ‘Searching Bridge’.
 But what does this really mean?
-Think of the two words being used, searching and bridge.
+Think of the two words that are being used, searching and bridge.
 At the point at which you learn Chum Kiu you should have grasped somewhat of a concept (and practiced) the first form Sil Lim Tao.
-This means that you would have been able to, at the basic level, apply the foundations in the techniques.
+This means that you should have been able to, at the basic level, apply the foundations in the techniques.
 Techniques such as Bong sau, Tan sau and Fook sau.
 Commonly, known as the three seeds of Wing Chun.
 Once you have achieved this, you naturally would want to ‘search’ or be more adventurous.
-You want to be more combative and see how it works.
+You would want to be more combative and see how it works.
 Think of it logically, when you are ‘searching’ and you find a ‘bridge’, what is the purpose of a bridge?
 It is for you to walk on and get to the other side.
 In Chinese Kung Fu, the bridge refers to the hands and in combat its purpose is to get through, to hit, to strike.
 Hence, Chum Kiu.
 Simply put, when you have reached the Chum Kiu level, you should have grasped the basics of Siu Lim Tao and you are now applying more movement by utilising your hips known as ‘yiu ma’ in order to generate more force into the applications.